 - Let the lamb cook slowly at this low temperate for about 1 ½ hours.
 You'll see that the meat will release its fat and juices, then reabsorb them as it cooks.
 After the first 30 minutes, turn the pieces of lamb over.
 Repeat this two more times during the cooking process.

-- When 1 ½ hours have passed and you have turned the meat three times, pour the ½ cup of hot over the meat, then close the roasting pan completely with aluminum foil.
+- When 1 ½ hours have passed and you have turned the meat three times, pour the ½ cup of hot water over the meat, then close the roasting pan completely with aluminum foil.
 Turn up the oven temperature to 365° F /185° C and leave the meat to roast for a least one hour more.

 - After about one hour, remove the pan from the oven and let it rest for five minutes.
 Remove the foil.
 The meat should be very tender and falling cleanly off the bones.
 Using two forks, remove all the meat from the bones and discard them.
 Also remove the bay leaves and rosemary.